mmarkdown/mmark/mmark.1.md

 Compared to other markdown variants mmark adds:

-*  (Extended) Title block to specify authors and IETF specific bits.
+*  (Extended) title block to specify authors and IETF specific bits.

 *  (Special) sections for abstracts, prefaces or notes.